wp-plugins/bbpress-new-ui/readme.txt

 3. Light color
 4. Plugin settings
 5. Closed and fastened themes are highlighted with a special icon
+6. New styles for categories: now they look just fine
+7. The style for replies author

 == Changelog ==